chris-wamae/kindledecision/README.md

 For the application to run on your local machine, you will have to make a few changes to the files and create a database for it.

   #### MSSQL
 Open MSSQL and click on connect to server.
 On the menu on the left, click on databases.
 It should show a list of the databases you have on your machine.
-Right click on databases and select create new database,add the database and click ok.
+Right click on databases and select create new database,add the database name and click ok.
 This is the database the application will be using to save all its data.

   #### Back end